Unboxed-Software/solana-course/content/closing-accounts.md

 # TL;DR

 - Closing an account improperly creates an opportunity for reinitialization/revival attacks
-- When closing a program account the lamports stored in the account for rent are transferred out to another account of your choosing.
+- When closing a program account, the lamports stored in the account for rent are transferred out to another account of your choosing.
 Once an account is no longer rent exempt, the Solana runtime will garbage collect it.
 This effectively deletes the account.
 - You can use the Anchor `#[account(close = <address_to_send_lamports>)]` constraint to securely close accounts and set the account discriminator to the `CLOSED_ACCOUNT_DISCRIMINATOR`
     ```rust
     #[account(mut, close = receiver)]